-It is the responsibility of the licensing worker and case workers to provide ongoing instruction and training to foster parents about the court process.
-Information regarding the juvenile court process is outlined in the DCFS Foster Parent Handbook located on the DCFS website at FP Handbook Section 2 2014.indd (illinois.gov).
-Foster parents are encouraged to review this information.
+It is the responsibility of the agency to provide ongoing instruction and training to foster parents about the court process.
+The worker will review the information regarding the juvenile court process as outlined in the DCFS Foster Parent Handbook, Section 2.
+A copy of the DCFS Foster Parent Handbook is given to foster parents during licensure and is also located on the agency website at www.ysbiv.org.
+Foster parents are encouraged to review this information as needed.